AntonyDaley/GenericCSVExports/README.md

 20. Press Save
 21. Repeat steps 12-20 until you have all the required fields in your meta data
 22. Now go to your CSV Export record and move the status to Export
-23. Refresh your page and then review the file created - the file is created using an @future method which means it doesn't happen immediately.
+23. Refresh your page and then review the file created - the file is created using an @future method which means it doesn't happen immediately

 ### Amend the Processes
 This package is completely unmanaged and you can amend and change the processes how you like.
 Out the box there is a Process Builder enabled on the CSV Export record call CSV Export Processes.
 It has 2 decisions in it: